RegisSalesRA/django_e-commerce-books/README.md

 ## A new project ecommerce based in python/django

-## Before We start we must do account in stripe site
+### Before We start we must do account in stripe site

 Access

-    -Stripe.com
+- Stripe.com
-    -Create your own account
+- Create your own account
-    -Make and cofig your own account
+- Make and cofig your own account
-    -Try get api
+- Try get api

     <img src="static/readme/ApiKeys.png" alt="Rest Form">

 Now

-    when you get the api
+- when you get the api
-    replace .env.sample for .env
+- replace .env.sample for .env
-    and make like this imagae exemple and put your secret_key
+- and make changes like this image exemple and put your STRIPE_SECRET_KEY

     <img src="static/readme/EnvExemple.png" alt="Rest Form">